ShabanMughal/Robot-Ai/README.md

    - Integrated Landbot to enable dynamic and user-friendly AI chat experiences.
 3. **Smooth Animations**
    - Leveraged GSAP for advanced animations triggered by user interactions and scrolling.
-4. **Light Theme**
+4. **Light Theme with Zentry Font**
-   - Designed with a clean and modern light color scheme for a refreshing user interface.
+   - Designed with a clean and modern light color scheme using the Zentry font to elevate the user interface.
 5. **Responsive Design**
    - Ensures a seamless experience across all devices, including desktops, tablets, and smartphones.